arrodrigues/benchmarking-experiments-on-simple-rest/README.md

 0000: The request for user 'Antonio' was processed
 == Info: Connection #0 to host localhost left intact
 ```
-There will be some minor differences like character cases or the ordering of the item headers.
+There may be some minor differences, like character cases or ordering of the item headers.
 But nothing that could affect performance, as far as I know.
-The most important thing is that all the response of all applications have the exact same size in bytes.
+The most important, is that the response of all applications have the exact same size in bytes.